loup-v/geolocation/README.md

 ## Permission

-Apps need to declare the desired location permission in configuration file and request it at runtime.
+Apps need to declare the location usage in configuration file and request it at runtime.
-Geolocation plugin automatically checks at runtime if the configuration is correct, and throws an exception otherwise.
+Geolocation plugin automatically checks at runtime if the configuration is correct.
+In case you forget, the plugin will throw a shiny exception to get you notified ASAP.

 ### iOS configuration